Searching for the perfect holiday gift to surprise your au pair?

 3. Gift cards

-4. Popular book series
+5. Popular book series

-5. Warm winter gear
+6. Warm winter gear

-Au pairs who live with host families that get cold weather are rarely outfitted with the proper gear to keep them warm.
-Jenny Berryman Horne, a host mom from MA says, “We gave our au pair gloves and a scarf last year since she was from a warm country and needed them.
+Oftentimes, au pairs who live with host families in cold climates haven’t brought the proper gear to keep them warm.
+Jenny Berryman Horne, a host mom from MA, says, “We gave our au pair gloves and a scarf last year since she was from a warm country and needed them.
 We may do this again, too, as a stocking stuffer.”
-Ines Cortes, another host mom in MA shares, “Our gift to her will be something she has wanted but found too expensive: a down winter coat.
+Ines Cortes, another host mom in MA, shares, “Our gift to her will be something she has wanted but found too expensive: a down winter coat.
 She suffered a bit last winter, and knowing our son Julian, she will be outside quite a bit and needs to be warm.”

-7. An extra suitcase
+8. An extra suitcase

-9. Travel guides
+10. Travel guides